-Custodia Bank Appeals Court Loss in Fed Membership Lawsuit
+Custodia Bank Appeals Court Loss in Fed Master Account Lawsuit

-Custodia filed a notice of appeal on Friday after a judge last month ruled it did not have the right to Fed membership or a master account.
+Custodia filed a notice of appeal on Friday after a judge last month ruled it did not have the right to a Fed master account.

-Custodia, a Wyoming-based aspiring crypto bank, filed a notice of appeal against a court ruling that affirmed the Federal Reserve's rejection of its bid for a master account and membership.
+Custodia, a Wyoming-based crypto bank, filed a notice of appeal against a court ruling that affirmed the Federal Reserve's rejection of its bid for a master account.

-A federal judge ruled last month that the Kansas City Fed had the discretion to reject Custodia's bid for membership.
-Custodia, according to the court, had not provided sufficient evidence to back up accusations that the Fed's Board of Governors was illegally leaning on the Kansas City branch to reject the bank's bid for a master account.
-A master account would let Custodia directly access the Fed and not need intermediary banks.
+A federal judge ruled last month that the Kansas City Fed had the discretion to reject Custodia's bid for a master account.
+Custodia, according to the court, had not provided sufficient evidence to back up accusations that the Fed's Board of Governors was illegally leaning on the Kansas City branch to reject the bank's bid for the master account which, if granted, would let Custodia directly access the Fed and not need intermediary banks.

 The ruling came years after Custodia first filed suit, alleging the Fed had taken too long to make a decision.
 The company helmed by Caitlin Long, who helped draft Wyoming's special purpose depository institution law, later refiled the suit after the Fed formally denied its master account application.

-Note: CORRECTION (April 26, 2024, 18:30 UTC): Corrects that the court ruled on Custodia's master account application.